 The reason for this is that the earliest that DCP 227 could be implemented is 1 April 2016, by which time both DCP 179 and DCP 161 will have been implemented.

 Impact Assessment

+Impact on the CDCM

 The Working Group noted that the CDCM tariffs for the 2015/16 charging year do not incorporate DCP 161.
 It would therefore not be appropriate to compare the results of the DCP 227 updated CDCM model with the tariffs for the 2015/16 charging year.
 The Working Group instead prepared the impact assessment on a 2016/17 tariff basis.
-The spreadsheet provided as attachment 6 includes the following tariffs:
+The spreadsheet provided as attachment 5 includes the following tariffs: